so-okada/toXiv/README.md

 ## Motivation

-Since 2013-04, the author has been running twitter bots for all arXiv math categories (see https://github.com/so-okada/twXiv#motivation).
+Since 2013-04, the author has been running twitter bots for all arXiv math categories.
+This is an open-science practice
+(see
+https://github.com/so-okada/twXiv#motivation).
 Since 2023-01, the author has been running the mastodon bots above